 - All participating teams will prepare for their rocket pitches by working with an faculty advisor and attending the expert workshop event.

-- Each team will present their rocket pitch (3 minutes, 4 slides, brief Q&A) to a panel of judges.
+- Each team will present their rocket pitch (3 minutes, brief Q+A) to a panel of judges.

 - The top 5 teams will be selected by judges based on the judging rubric.

 - The top 5 teams will be paired with an experienced mentor to prepare for their final pitch.

 - The teams will do a practice pitch on to prepare for their final pitch, with feedback from experienced mentors

 - Final pitches will include a 5-minute pitch and then a short Q+A with the judges – Due to strict time constraints, teams will be cut off after the designated time.